 The academic schedule varies from semester to semester.
 Students will receive a daily schedule each semester that designates class times, room assignments and special activities/meetings when known at the start of each semester.
+Students are responsible for each item listed on the daily schedule and should refrain from scheduling events, meetings, or personal business that create conflicts.

 - It may be necessary to schedule program activities beyond the regular hours, at times. - Class days, times and schedules may be changed to meet unforeseen program needs.
 Students will be informed by email and course announcements when this is necessary. - The CHP designates Fridays from 12:00 1:00 pm as a HOLD time for selected student and faculty meetings.
 The respiratory care program may schedule special events, speakers, M.D.
 Perspectives and other educational activities during this hour.
-Students should not schedule outside activities during this time. - The Program designates Monday Friday from 08:00 09:20 as a CONFERENCE / TESTING HOLD.
-Students should be available during this time for course examinations or other events as listed on the Program calendars. - Class or laboratory sessions may also need to be made-up, when faculty illness/absence or inclement weather causes loss of class time, for example.
-When sessions must be scheduled for any reason that are not on the daily calendar at the beginning of the semester, every effort will be made to schedule these events in advance so that personal schedules can be adjusted. - Respiratory Care clinical hours vary and are normally determined by the clinical affiliate's shift policy.
+Students should not schedule outside activities during this time. - The Program designates regular HOLD times for conferences and testing.
+Students should be available during these times for course conferences, examinations, or other events not listed on the program calendars. - Regularly scheduled student assistance hours may be provided in the daily schedule.
+These are optional, unless otherwise required by a formal remediation plan. - Class or laboratory sessions may also need to be made-up, when faculty illness/absence or inclement weather causes loss of class time, for example.
+When sessions must be scheduled for any reason that are not on the daily calendar at the beginning of the semester, every effort will be made to schedule these events in advance so that personal schedules can be adjusted.

+• Respiratory Care clinical hours vary and are normally determined by the clinical affiliate's shift policy.
 Clinical rotations may also be scheduled on the evening or night shift as well as during the day and on weekends.